Marx's worm snake

 Marx's worm snake (Ramphotyphlops marxi) is a species of snake in the family Typhlopidae.
 The species is endemic to the Philippines.

 Etymology

 The specific name, marxi, is in honor of American herpetologist Hymen Marx.

+Description

+Ramphotyphlops marxi has 30 rows of scales around the body at midbody.
+Its snout has a horizontal transverse edge.

-Geographic range
+Geographic distribution and habitat

-R. marxi is known only from Samar island in the central Philippines.
+Ramphotyphlops marxi is known only from the holotype, collected from Samar island in the central Philippines in 1957.
+It presumably originated from a forested habitat.